 Additionally, Eagle Equities has the option to convert all or any amount of the principal face amount of the August 2018 Eagle Note, at any time, into shares of the Company's common stock at a price equal to 60% of the lowest closing bid price (the "Closing Bid Price") of the Company's common stock as reported on the OTC Markets quotation system for the ten prior trading days, including the day upon which the Company receives a notice of conversion from Eagle Equities (the "Conversion Price").
 However, in the event that the Company's common stock is restricted by the DTC for any reason, the Conversion Price shall be lowered to 50% of the lowest Closing Bid Price for the duration of such restriction.
 If the Company fails to maintain a reserve of shares of its common stock at least four times the number of shares issuable upon conversion of the August 2018 Eagle Note for at least 60 days after the issuance of the August 28, 2018 Eagle Note, the conversion discount shall be increased by 10%.
-Notwithstanding the foregoing, Eagle Equities shall be restricted from effecting a conversion if such company's common stock.
-The August 2018 Eagle Note is treated as stock settled debt under ASC 480 and accordingly, the Company recorded \$70,000 put premium.
+Notwithstanding the foregoing, Eagle Equities shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock beneficially owned by Eagle Equities and its affiliates, exceeds 4.99% of the outstanding shares of the Company's common stock.
+The August 2018 Eagle Note is treated as stock settled debt under ASC 480 and accordingly, the Company recorded a \$70,000 put premium.
 The Company has recorded \$13,371 of accrued interest and the total principal outstanding under the August 2018 Eagle Note was \$105,000 as of March 31, 2020.
 The Company had the right to prepay the August 2018 Eagle Note with certain penalties until February 25, 2019.
 No prepayment was made as of such date.
-As a result, the August 2018 Eagle Note iis now convertible.
+As a result, the August 2018 Eagle Note is now convertible.